Skip to content

 • Bake in oven.
 Scoop the dough onto a parchment lined baking sheet using a medium cookie scoop.
 Bake at 350ºF for 7-8 minutes, or until the centers are set.
 Remove from oven and place a marshmallow on top of each cookie.
 Place back in oven and cook an additional 2 minutes.

-1. Place marshmallows on top.
-Remove cookies from the oven and move to a cooling rack.
-Using a spatula, press down on the marshmallow until it slightly flattens.
-Let cool completely.
+• Press marshmallow flat and cool: Move cookies to a cooling rack and then using a spatula, press down on the marshmallow until it slightly flattens.
+Cool completely.

-2. Add the hat and eyes.
-Make the icing by whisking together powdered sugar and water.
-Add more or less of each until the consistency is thick, yet still smooth.
-Then spoon the icing over the marshmallow and immediately add the Reese’s cup hat and chocolate chip eyes.
+• Decorating the snowman cookies: Make the icing by whisking together powdered sugar and water then spoon the icing over the marshmallow and immediately add the Reese’s cup hat and chocolate chip eyes.
+Add the nose by tinting remaining icing orange.

 Tips for Success